Looking for some inspiration? We can help.

 How many New Year s Resolutions should I make?

 It’s up to you but make enough New Year s resolutions that are worthwhile but not too many that you make it unachievable.
-It might be one small thing every day or one big thing every now and then.
+It might be one small thing every day or one big thing – such as getting a part time job – every now and then.

 But most of all happy new year, stay healthy and well – may all your dreams come true!